What is Alexa Rank? How To Improve Your Alexa Rank in 2021

 Alexa rank is important in the sense that it provides you high-level data with how traffic and engagement fare.
 This data allows you to get a better understanding of your site and a general idea of what to work on to improve your ‘popularity.’

-Knowing your Alexa ranking is a good start.
-But how do you improve your Alexa rank?
-Do you even need to?
+Knowing your Alexa traffic ranking is a good start.
+But how do you improve your website’s Alexa rank?
+Do you even need to worry about it?

 What is a Good Alexa Ranking?